CLA 101-7 College Seminar: American Classics: Ancient Greece and Rome in Modern Culture and Film

 LATIN 201-2-2 Introduction to Latin Literature: Vergil's Aeneid

-Latin 201-2 is designed to improve students’ understanding of the Latin language by close reading of major poetic texts, with special attention to grammar, vocabulary, and style.
-Class activities will include careful reading and translation of Virgil's Aeneid combined with literary discussion and interpretation of the poem and its composition.
-The course also provides a systematic introduction to the dactylic hexameter and the basic rules of scansion.
+Latin 201-2 is designed to improve students’ confidence and fluency in reading Latin poetry through a close reading of Vergil’s "Aeneid."
+Class activities will include careful reading of the Latin text with special attention to grammar, vocabulary, and style combined with literary discussion and interpretation.
+The course also provides a systematic introduction to the basics of Latin meter and scansion.

 LATIN 201-2-2 Introduction to Latin Literature: Vergil's Aeneid

-Latin 201-2 is designed to improve students’ understanding of the Latin language by close reading of major poetic texts, with special attention to grammar, vocabulary, and style.
-Class activities will include careful reading and translation of Virgil's Aeneid combined with literary discussion and interpretation of the poem and its composition.
-The course also provides a systematic introduction to the dactylic hexameter and the basic rules of scansion.
+Latin 201-2 is designed to improve students’ confidence and fluency in reading Latin poetry through a close reading of Vergil’s "Aeneid."
+Class activities will include careful reading of the Latin text with special attention to grammar, vocabulary, and style combined with literary discussion and interpretation.
+The course also provides a systematic introduction to the basics of Latin meter and scansion.

 LATIN 201-3-1 Introduction to Latin Literature: Catullus